For some people, one of the most frustrating things about raising a puppy is dealing with nipping and biting.

 Is Your Puppy’s Nipping a Sign of Aggression?

 A snappy puppy may be worrisome, especially when paired with growling and barking.
 In most cases, nipping, growling, lunging, and barking are all part of your puppy's play behavior.
 It is rare for young puppies to be exhibiting truly aggressive behavior.
-If you are worried that your puppy is acting aggressively, I recommend consulting with a certified canine behavior consultant who can work with you one-on-one.
+If you are worried that your puppy is acting aggressively, I recommend consulting with a certified dog trainer or canine behavior consultant who can work with you one-on-one.
 They will observe your puppy's body language, watch for any environmental triggers for possible aggressive behavior, and help you develop a training plan.

 If the result of the consultants report is that your puppy isn't aggressive than that's a bonus, and you'll get some good training tips for curbing the unwanted nipping behavior.
 However, if the consultant believes that your puppy is displaying aggressive behaviors, then you'll be catching it early and can start a behavior and training program so it doesn't become a lifelong issue.

 When Lunging and Biting is a Sign of Resource Guarding